 Any single outlet can only be specified in one blending group or temperature control device at a time.
 (Start and end dates for each group are checked.)

-Integer priority specifications must be -1 or greater (PRIORITY input card).”
+Integer priority specifications must be -1 or greater (PRIORITY input card).

 Environmental Performance Criteria

-This section describes the environmental performance criteria which allow a model user to assess model predictions of state variables and how those can be affected by management changes to the waterbody system.
+This section describes the environmental performance criteria that allow a model user to assess model predictions of state variables and how these can be affected by management changes to the waterbody system.
 This is a histogram of the fraction of time and volume during a model run where the selected water quality state variable falls between specified intervals.
 The model reads the file, w2_envirprf.npt, if the ENVIRPC control is ‘ON’ in the w2_con.npt (or w2_con.csv) file.
-This input file allows the model user to
+This input file allows the model user to complete the following actions:

 Compute fraction of the reservoir volume and time associated with velocity, temperature, and depth levels